What is a vaccine?

 Why are vaccinations important?

 The World Health Organization (WHO) estimates that around two to three million lives are saved every year due to vaccines.
-If you don’t get vaccinated, you’re at a much higher risk of becoming ill with a disease – and passing it to others – should you come into contact with it.
+If you don’t get vaccinated, you’re at a much higher risk of becoming ill with a disease – and passing it to others – if you come into contact with it.
 Some of these can even be fatal.